chr92/HJ-Debugger/README.md

 This debugger has 4 key features, it can detect:

-- HTML form issues that prevent HotJar Tracking
+- HTML form issues that prevent Hotjar Tracking
 - Input issues
 - The presence of iFrames on a page
 - General HTML Issues